getsentry/sentry-javascript/packages/replay/README.md

 ### Accessing the Replay Session ID

-You can get the ID of the currently running session via `replay.getSessionId()`.
+You can get the ID of the currently running session via `replay.getReplayId()`.
 This will return `undefined` if no session is ongoing.

 ### Replay Captures Only on Errors